 This website is separate from the Members' Website run by Capita which provides more confidential information on the RPF pension scheme and therefore is password protected.

 Members can subscribe to receive alerts when new items are posted on the RPF website.
 Click here

 to sign up.

-These figures will be used for RPF and SPS pension increases from 1 January 2017, for those currently in receipt of their pension who retired before 1 January 2016.
+These figures will be used for RPF and SPS pension increases from 1 January 2018 for those who retired before 1 January 2017.